Matchbook-Rentals/matchbook-web-frontend/to-do.md

 [x] 1.
 Photo display left, 4x4 grid on right - New component
    - [ ] Grid needs special handling for 1, 2, 3, 4+ images - New component, child of carousel (tabled for now)

-[x] 2.
+[ ] 2.
 Layout other details below carousel
         - [x] Almost there need tiles
+        - [ ] Replace Amenities
+        - [ ] Add whitespace to lower layout

 [ ] 3.
 Like/Dislike - Pass to Properties you love
    - [x] Create housingRequest (needs new name, maybe heart, maybe favorites)